-The irony is that in many cases the disqualification could have been avoided if early advice had been obtained from an experienced road traffic practitioner.
+The irony is that in many cases the disqualification could have been avoided if early advice had been obtained from experienced road traffic Solicitors

 Many otherwise decent hardworking people find themselves before the court through decisions made in panic.
 Before acting always seek advice.